PoojaB01/CS342_NetworksLab/Assignment 3/Submission/README.md

 # FILE TRANSFER PROTOCOL USING CLIENT-SERVER SOCKET PROGRAMMING

 Creators:
-Pooja Gajendra Bhagat , Department: CSE, Roll number: 180101057 \n Saurabh Baranwal, Department: CSE, Roll number: 180101072
+  * Pooja Gajendra Bhagat , Department: CSE, Roll number: 180101057
+  * Saurabh Baranwal, Department: CSE, Roll number: 180101072

 The following is a C-based implementation of File Transfer Protocol (FTP).
 It has the following 4 functionalities:
  * PUT : Transfer a file from client's to server's disk